Doing Business in Mauritania

 - Abolition of slavery in Mauritania: 1981

-- Neighboring countries: Algeria, Mali, Territory of Western Sahara, Senegal
+- Neighbouring countries: Algeria, Mali, Territory of Western Sahara, Senegal

 - Mauritanian Currency: Ouguiya (MRO)